Ediminator/hacs-homematicip-hcu/README.md

 4. Toggle the switch to **activate Developer Mode**

-5. Toggle the switch to **Expose the Connect API WebSocket** - ⚠️ Sometimes the toggle for the Websocket is already activated, even when this is the first time the developer mode was activated.
-Please **deactivate and activate the toggle** in that case.
+5. Toggle the switch to **Expose the Connect API WebSocket**
+   - ⚠️ **Important:** Sometimes the toggle is already activated even on first setup.
+Please **deactivate and activate the toggle** to ensure it's properly enabled.

 6. Leave this page open - you'll need it in the next step!